Werner-Cravatte Government: Education reform

 In parallel to the question of the army, the debate on school reform was at the forefront of the domestic scene.
 Economic and social changes made teaching reform necessary.
 The government responded by extending the range of subjects taught, and by creating new types of schools.
 1965 saw the introduction of "middle schools" (écoles moyennes).
 This measure was intended to orientate young people who were not suited to university studies, towards mid-level careers in administration and the private sector, and to free up the overfilled Lycées.
 May 1968 also provoked unrest in Luxembourg.
 The students of the “Cours supérieurs” went on strike and organised a protest to demand a reform of higher education and the "collation des grades".
 The Minister of Education introduced a bill, which was however not passed until the next government was in office.
-The Werner-Cravatte government also introduced changes in secondary education: it transformed the 7e into an orientation class for both classical and modern education, mixed education of boys and girls, an increase in subject options, the creation of a subject of “secular morals” and a “none” option, i.e. the possibility of attending neither religion classes nor secular morals classes.
+The Werner-Cravatte government also introduced changes in secondary education: it transformed the first year of secondary school into an orientation class for both classical and modern education, mixed education of boys and girls, an increase in subject options, the creation of a subject of “secular ethics” and a “none” option, i.e. the possibility of attending neither religion classes nor secular ethics classes.